 This mode draws a lot more power than other modes and is not recommended for battery powered applications.
 It should only be used when the device is hard wired.

-This feature is currently available on the Eagle, firmware version 2.10 and higher.
+This feature is currently available on the following products:

 Wired sensing mode leaves the modem on at all times to meet this low latency requirement.
 To keep the connection alive it is necessary to log and upload a record frequently as most servers and networks have an inactivity timeout typically in the range of 5 - 10 minutes.
 If the modem is simply left on and no data is sent, the network or server will usually kill the connection.
 By default wired sensing mode logs every four minutes.